sudo-boo/asc0/README.md

 This project is just to pass the time in Winters...
 I'm doing this project just because I can...

 Reverse Engineering ASC is not a horrendous task.
-Also, ASC being old as f*** doesn't have any firewall or rate limiter, except for the SSO landing page, which asks for non-IITB network users.
+Also, ASC being shit as f*** doesn't have any firewall or rate limiter, except for the SSO landing page, which is asked for non-IITB network users.

 ## Setup